mikeandike523/SDFBuilder/README.md

 - Drag and drop an STL file from any location into the application window
 - Use the live visualization to track conversion progress
 - Locate the output SDF file in the STL source folder (e.g. `desktop/Knight.stl→desktop/Knight.sdf`)
+- Alternatively, you can drag an already-processed .sdf file onto the window for instant visualization.

 ##### Output File Format

-- Output files are stored with extension `.sdf`, using [Paule Bourke's](http://paulbourke.net/dataformats/volumetric/#:~:text=Volume%20data%20format&text=A%20bit%20like%20the%20PPM,as%20having%20more%20header%20fields.) volumetric data format
+- Output files are stored with extension `.sdf`, using [Paule Bourke's](http://paulbourke.net/dataformats/volumetric/#:~:text=Volume%20data%20format&text=A%20bit%20like%20the%20PPM,as%20having%20more%20header%20fields.) volumetric data format.
+However, the binary region consists of floats with bit-width as specified on line 5 (typically, 4 bytes = 32 bits for floats), instead of signed integers.
 - The Y and Z coordinates of the initial model are swapped
-- The model is centered at the origin, and scaled such that its smallest dimension is 2 units
+- The model is centered at the origin, and scaled such that its smallest dimension is 2 units with .4 units of padding.

 ### Caution